 Let me show you the topology that I will use to explain and demonstrate this to you:

-Above you see 3 routers.
-R1 is the hub router, R2 and R3 are my spokes.
-We are using point-to-multipoint frame-relay so there is only a single subnet.
+Above, you see 3 routers.
+R1 is the hub router, and R2 and R3 are my spokes.
+We are using point-to-multipoint frame-relay, so there is only a single subnet.
 R1 is also the RP (Rendezvous Point)

 PIM treats our frame-relay network as a broadcast media.
 It expects that all routers can hear each other directly.
-This however is only true when we have a full mesh…using a hub and spoke topology like the network above this doesn’t apply because there is only a PVC between the hub and spoke routers.
-The spoke routers are unable to reach each other directly, they have to go through the hub router.
+This, however, is only true when we have a full mesh…using a hub and spoke topology like the network above, this doesn’t apply because there is only a PVC between the hub and spoke routers.
+The spoke routers cannot reach each other directly.
+They have to go through the hub router.

-This causes a number of issues.
-First of all, whenever a spoke router sends a multicast packet it will be received by the hub router, but the hub router doesn’t forward it to other spoke routers because of the RPF rule (never send a packet out of the interface you received it on).
-One of the methods of dealing with this problem is by using point-to-point sub-interfaces as its solves the split horizon problem.
+This causes some issues.
+First, whenever a spoke router sends a multicast packet, it will be received by the hub router, but the hub router doesn’t forward it to other spoke routers because of the RPF rule (never send a packet out of the interface you received it on).
+One of the methods of dealing with this problem is by using point-to-point sub-interfaces, as it solves the split horizon problem.

-If R3 still has active receivers it would normally send a PIM override message to let R1 know that we still want to keep receiving the multicast stream.
-R1 however assumes that the prune message from R2 is heard by all PIM routers but this is not the case in our hub and spoke topology…only the hub router has received it, R3 never heard this PIM prune message.
-As a result R1 will prune the multicast stream and R3 will not receive anything anymore…
+If R3 still has active receivers, it normally sends a PIM override message to let R1 know that we still want to keep receiving the multicast stream.
+R1, however, assumes that all PIM routers hear the prune message from R2, but this is not the case in our hub and spoke topology…only the hub router has received it, and R3 never heard this PIM prune message.
+As a result, R1 will prune the multicast stream, and R3 will not receive anything anymore…

 PIM NBMA mode solves these issues that I just described to you.
-Basically it will tell PIM that the frame-relay network should be treated as a collection of point-to-point links, not as a multi-access network.
-Let’s take a look at the example above and configure it so you can see how it works.
+Basically, it will tell PIM that the frame-relay network should be treated as a collection of point-to-point links, not as a multi-access network.
+Let’s look at the example above and configure it so you can see how it works.

 OSPF has been configured to advertise the loopback0 interface of R1 so that we can use it as the IP address for the RP.
 Let’s start by enabling PIM on the interfaces: